circleci/circleci-docs/jekyll/_cci2/adv-config.md

 For more information on configuring databases, see the [Configuring Databases]({{site.baseurl}}/2.0/databases/) guide.

-## Run docker commands to build your docker images
+## Run Docker commands to build your Docker images

 Run Docker commands to build Docker images.
 Set up a remote Docker environment when your primary executor is Docker: